codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/SyntaxDefinition_xml.md

 [Documentation][ModeExample]:
 ## Syntax Definitions: _SyntaxDefinition.xml_

-The file called `SyntaxDefinition.xml` is located in the modes Resources folder.
+The file called `SyntaxDefinition.xml` is located in the mode's `Resources` folder.
 It contains the information that is needed to recognize language or file type specific sections and keywords.
-It contains additional information about the mode.
-Without this file the mode cannot work.
+This file is required.

 1. [Shortened Example File](#ExampleFile)
 2. [File structure - Tags and Attributes](#FileStructure)